oveddan/blog/content/posts/electronic-rituals/surveillamancy/index.md

 The camera is then navigated to, and a screenshot is captured of the video feed.
 The code for this can be seen in [server/insecam_scraper.js](https://github.com/oveddan/surveillamancy/blob/master/server/insecam_scraper.js).

+{{< image src="images/insecam" caption="Insecure cameras exposed from insecam.com">}}

 To derive meaning from the contents of the photo, [clarifai's](https://clarifai.com/) image classification api is used to classify what's seen in the photos.

+{{< image src="images/clarifai" caption="A demo of Clarifai.
+It's api is used to classify camera contents">}}

-To derive meanings from this classifications, Gustav Hindman Miller’s [Ten Thousand Dreams Interpreted](https://nickm.com/dreams/index.html) was scraped for dream meanings.
+To derive meanings from this classifications,
+Gustav Hindman Miller’s [Ten Thousand Dreams Interpreted](https://nickm.com/dreams/index.html) was scraped for dream meanings.
 The scraper can be seen at [server/scrape_dreams.js](https://github.com/oveddan/surveillamancy/blob/master/server/scrape_dreams.js)

+{{< image src="images/dreams" caption="Dream interpretations from 'Ten Thousand Dream Interpretations' are scraped and converted to vision interpretations">}}

 Then, at runtime, the dream interpretations for the classifications from clarifai are looked up in these dream interpreations.
 All instances of `dream` are replaced with `see`:

 ```javascript
 function changeToSoundLikeVision(dreamMeaning) {